TanvirArjel/EFCore.GenericRepository/README.md

 ## ⭐ Giving a star

-**If you find this library useful, please don't forget to encouraging me to do such more stuffs by giving a star to this repository.
+**If you find this library useful, please don't forget to encourage me to do such more stuffs by giving a star to this repository.
 Thank you.**

 ## 🔥 What's new